 Another question, he said, is how to manage such a system.
 “Finally, all of our administration is based in centralized entities.
 However, blockchain is based on distributed ledger technology.
 It works through the interaction of different partners, nodes and parties,” says Mats Snäll.
 “This is still a big challenge for the world to solve.”
 Snäll now works at DIGG, a digital government agency in Sundsvall.

-Why are documents so secure in the blockchain?The blockchain is a decentralized, public database where all information is stored chronologically.
+Why are documents so secure in the blockchain?The blockchain explained: It is a decentralized, public database where all information is stored chronologically.
 In addition, they are mirrored on very many servers around the world.
 For documents, certificates or credentials, this means the following: If it were possible to change a data record, there would still be enough copies available.
 These show that there has been an attempted change.
 In addition, a change would require so much computing power that hardly anyone is likely to have it.
 This is another thing that makes data in the blockchain so secure.

 FAQ – Frequently asked questions